mirrexagon/lua-irc-engine/README.md

 }
 ```

 The handler can either send a reply, parse the parameters and return information, or both.
-The IRC object is exposed (again as `self` in these examples) so that the handler can send replies and read things like `irc.version` (eg. in a CTCP handler).
+The IRC object is exposed (again as `self` in these examples) so that the handler can send replies, or call other handlers or callbacks.
 ``` lua
 -- The PING handler just sends a reply (namely, a pong). function handle_ping(self, sender, params)